 - Bristol: Departing 4.30 pm sharp – Leaving from outside the back of @Bristol (Anchor Rd, Harbourside)

-- London: Departing 5.30 pm sharp – Leaving from TBC
+- London: Departing 5.30 pm sharp departure point TBC

 Please pack sensibly.
 The coaches have a limited storage space and weight capacity.
 There are shops and bars onsite where you can buy all you need.

-We provide bio-fuelled London Routemaster shuttle buses from and to the local train station (Market Harborough) on a hourly basis.
-It costs £3 each way to help cover costs.
+We provide bio-fuelled London Routemaster shuttle buses from and to the local train station (Market Harborough) on a hourly basis – charges apply.

 From Market Harborough train station to festival site: